 Boston College is also committed to meeting the full, demonstrated institutional need of students who are U.S. citizens or U.S. permanent residents.
 Demonstrated financial need is the difference between the estimated cost of attendance for the academic year and the estimated family contribution as determined by the review of your financial aid application.
-Our Net Price Calculator may be helpful in estimating your expected family contribution.

-In the 2012-2013 academic year, Boston College awarded over $110 million in need-based scholarships and grants.
-For a student demonstrating financial need, the average need-based scholarship/grant was $28,500 during the 2012-2013 academic year.
+In the 2017-2018 academic year, Boston College awarded over $134 million in need-based scholarships and grants.
+For a student demonstrating financial need, the average need-based scholarship/grant was $38,539 during the 2017-2018 academic year.

 |Total Tuition, Fees, Room, and Board*